Cycling

 2. Taking the pedals off: If you are not using a balance bike then you can take the pedals off of your existing bike and use it as one.
 We did the same.
 Most bike’s pedals are just connected with two nuts.

-3. Safety Rules: Letting them get comfortable with the bike and safety rules: This means wearing helmet, letting them walk with the cycle, put it on the stand.
-Learning to climb on and off it many times and also to put brake when asked to do so.
+3. Safety Rules: Letting them get comfortable with the bike and safety rules: This means wearing a helmet, letting them walk with the cycle, put it on the stand.
+Learning to climb on and off it many times and also to put a brake when asked to do so.

 3. Teaching Scooting: